rstropek/git-fundamentals/labs/0040-remotes.md

 * Clone the repository from GitHub: `git clone https://github.com/.../git-fundamentals-hugo-website-....git`
   * As a result, you will have the starter code in a subfolder named *git-fundamentals-hugo-website-...*.

 If you installed *Hugo* you can try the website.
-Navigate into the cloned folder and run `hugo server`.
-Open a browser and navigate to *http://localhost:1313/*.
+Navigate into the cloned folder and run `hugo serve`.
+Open a browser and navigate to [*http://localhost:1313/*](http://localhost:1313/).
 You should now see the website.

 ## Explore Remotes